Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian.md

 - Identify their core values, ethics, and social norms.
 - Explore concepts of morality, justice, and social responsibility in their culture.

+Male
+- Skinny narrow shoulders
+- Thin and lithe, good for flying fast and zoomy
+- Slightly larger beaks
+- Slightly Bigger more angular Wings
+- Longer feet talons with musculature right below each join as part of the next part of the talon

+Female
+- Slightly Wider shoulders
+- Wider wasit and bigger hips (egg layers)
+- Slightly Smaller beaks (more precise when feeding the young in ancient times)
+- Slightly Smaller more curved wings
+- Stockier feet talons more uniform in thickness but still skinny and lithe, just shorter and without the extra muscle definition at the top of each segment.